AmmiPierce/ALM_Test/README.md

 # ALM_Test
 Test app for ALM Works

+# Build:

+npm i

+npm run build

-App functionality:
+# App functionality:

-To drag a sticker you need to use the top area of the sticker;
+* To drag a sticker you need to use the top area of the sticker;

-Adding/editing text and changing size same as textarea;
+* Adding/editing text and changing size same as textarea;

-To delete sticker you need to drag it to the right area;
+* To delete sticker you need to drag it to the right area;

-On the sidebar there are buttons for adding stickers, clearing desk and saving desk (to localStorage);
+* On the sidebar there are buttons for adding stickers, clearing desk and saving desk (to localStorage);